BodyPositive® Boosting body image at any weight

 3) we don't have evidence that weight loss is without risk

-4) we know even less about all of this with children, and
+4) we know even less about all of this with children.

 How do we intervene?
 What can we change?
 What will do no harm, and what will make the child's life better?